neilmp21/hackloop_2023/README.md

    using multer to taking in and storing images

 # features
-adding events
+adding event invites
-creating issues and reacting to issues in the colony admin controls the activities in the colony sites payment option for monthly maintainance etc...
+creating issues and reacting to issues in the colony - comment section admin controls the activities in the colony sites payment option for monthly maintainance etc... room selling option for society

-pending feature
- room selling option for society

 # how to work